 After that unfortunate event, Anita used her professional weapon knowledge, and her wild competitive spirit, to dominate the Apex Games.
 By competing for the Apex games prize, she raises money in order to find her way back home, to her now broken family.

 Bangalore’s tactical ability is a high-velocity smoke canister that explodes into a smoke wall on impact.
 It goes a pretty long distance and deals 11 damage on a direct hit, which is very helpful to reveal an enemy’s position.
 It has a 26 seconds cooldown and you can fire up to 2 of those smoke canisters.

 Passive Ability – Double Time

 Her passive ability allows her to move faster when enemies fire shots towards her.
-The passive ability is triggered only when you are already running.
+The passive ability is triggered only when you are already running and lasts for 2 seconds.
 Using this ability along with your Smoke Launchers you have the best escape plan!

 Ultimate Ability – Rolling Thunder

 Her ultimate ability arms her with a rocket, which calls in an artillery strike, which damages for almost 20 and cripples for a brief time.
 It’s not insta-triggered so most of the times enemies will find a way out of your air strike’s range.
 You can always use this situation on your advantage, as you can rush them while they run to hide on a tide spot.